AntonMause/tcl4soc/README.md

 If your kits script does not support all features yet, check out the code from the reference/template kits create scripts and source.

-Each kit comes with its own local brdRstClk file to fit and tweak.
+Each kit comes with its own local brdAbcXyz file to fit and tweak.
-Also check PDC files for signal polarity and additional information.
+Also check PDC files for signal routing and additional information.

 Signal naming convention i_ input, o_ output, s_ local, g_ global.